Anga205/AngaDrive/README.md

 *once you have run all these commands, the website should be avalible on http://localhost:3000*

+### ⚠️⚠️⚠️ WARNING: AS IT STANDS RIGHT NOW, REFLEX DOESNT SEEM TO RUN PROPERLY ON UBUNTU

 # Contributing
 anga.pro is an open source project, and I welcome contributions from everyone.
 If you would like to contribute, please fork the repository and submit a pull request.